|

 tool that helps you zone in on the best options depending on what

-country you're calling from and what country you're calling to.
+country you're calling from, and what country you're calling to.

 So,

-expensive, and you may want to consider a separate calling calling
+consider a separate calling calling

 card.